hadley/adv-r/First-class-functions.md

 ## Higher-order functions

-The power of closures is tightly coupled to another important class of functions: higher-order functions (HOFs), functions that take functions arguments.
+The power of closures is tightly coupled to another important class of functions: higher-order functions (HOFs), functions that take functions as arguments.
 Mathematicians distinguish between functionals, which accept a function and return a scalar, and function operators, which accept a function and return a function.
 Integration over an interval is a functional, the indefinite integral is a function operator.

 Higher-order functions of use to R programmers fall into two main camps: data structure manipulation and mathematical tools, as described below.